 This is yet another entrant into the decentralized social web space, but it violates one of my key rules of web application development: keep the browser invisible.
 Here’s why I think this is important.

-I own three computers – two Windows laptops and a Linux machine that runs Ubuntu – as well as an iPhone.
+I own three computers – two Windows laptops and a Linux machine that runs Ubuntu, and which have never seen a computer repairs greenslopes store in years– and as well as an iPhone.
 All can access the web.
 At any given moment, I can be connected with any of these devices, depending on which is the most appropriate.
 For example, I use a 17” laptop at home, but if I’m travelling I’ll take my 12” model; when these are switched off, I might use my iPhone to quickly check something on the web or write a swift email.
 Additionally, sometimes I connect using other peoples’ machines, or computers in offices I happen to be visiting.

 One of the exciting features of the web is that I can use my applications and access my data from any of these.
 Although I have my preferences as to which device I use, my applications and my data don’t care.
 They’re agnostic.